 What about the Stock Market?

-Fagin and I are engaged in a public competition on the private investment website diyinvestor.net, the idea being to see is investing in the markets more profitable than trading them over a five year time frame.
+Fagin and I were engaged in a public competition on the private investment website diyinvestor.net, the idea being to see is investing in the markets more profitable than trading them over a five year time frame.

 I struggled to adapt to the different disciplines needed for investing as opposed to those of trading which I was used to.
-However, and whilst I’m wary of tempting fate, this second year is going much better for me.

-My current view is that barring a catastrophe for Fagin where he blows up his account, trading will beat investing over a five year time frame given the relatively small (one hundred thousand pounds) of opening capital we both had.
+I’d hoped the second year was going to be, but barring a catastrophe for Fagin where he blows up his account, trading will beat investing over a five year time frame given the relatively small (one hundred thousand pounds) of opening capital we both had.

 ‘£100k compounded up at 15% a year becomes £6.4m in 30 years’